ufal/npfl139/exam/questions.md

 - Write down the semi-gradient $\epsilon$-greedy Sarsa algorithm.
 [10]

-- Prove that semi-gradient TD update is not an SGD update of any loss.
+- Prove that, for general function approximation, the semi-gradient TD update does not correspond to the SGD update of any loss.
 [10]

 - What are the three elements causing off-policy divergence with function approximation?
 Write down the Baird's counterexample.
 [10]